kashishz786/betabytez-task1-atifhussain/README.md

 # Responsive Portfolio Website

 This is my responsive portfolio website created using pure HTML, CSS, and JavaScript.
+I used AI only to a small extent for media queries, and the Google Fonts links in the "<head>" section were taken from Google Fonts.
+Apart from that, I developed the entire project myself.

 ## Features